Written by Tenley Haraldson.

 Volatile Organic Compounds (VOCs)

 Aerosol sprays, disinfectants, and air fresheners emit gases which can have both short- and long-term health effects on humans.
-In fact, a study carried out on cleaning crews (who regularly used VOCs) revealed higher rates of asthma and other respiratory issues.
+In fact, a study carried out on children exposed to VOCs at home revealed an increased risk of asthma and other respiratory issues.

 According to the EPA, VOCs can “release organic compounds while you’re using them, and, to some degree, when they are stored.”
 That means that just having them in your home can expose your home’s residents to unwanted doses – even if they’re not in use.